 - Preference will be given to proposals from networks that have not received FAIC funding in the past three years.

-- Submit an application through our online application portal.
-You will be prompted to log in.
-If you already have an account (as an online community member or past program participant), use your existing login information.
-If you do not have an account, you can quickly set one up before you begin your application.
+- Applications are submitted through our online application portal.
+When you enter the portal, you will be prompted to login to the system using a login ID and password.
+If you already have an account (this should be the case if you are an AIC member or have participated in an AIC or FAIC program), use the same login information you use to access that account.
+If you do not have an account in the system, you can quickly set one up before you begin your application.

 - You can save and return to your application later to complete it.
 When you are satisfied with your responses, “save and finalize” to submit your application.
 Once you have submitted the application, you cannot return to edit the form.